Friday, April 30, 2021

 no matter who i am supposed to be now.

-all of it dancing along, singing,
+all of it dances along, singing,

 through the hardships and joys,

-near dooms sticky and brutal,
+near dooms sticky and brutal

-near monsters slayless and hungry.
+and monsters slayless and hungry,

-always so close
+always so close, it seems,

-and yet somehow, here comes love, yet again,
+and yet somehow, here comes love again

-and so i dive again and again,
+and so i dive in, yet again,

 for the danger and the joy,

-the honor, the wept kiss.
+for the honor of the wept kiss.

-even though it all ended forever--before.
+even though it all ended forever--before,

-i've seen the face of death.
+i've seen the face of death

-so so so so so so many ways.
+so so so so many ways,

-all the games, though, and the laughs
+and the games, and the laughs

 and the lack-of-boredom and tears

-they circle in the roundabouts,
+which circle in the roundabouts;

-and yes it’s always about that stage,
+yes it’s always about the stage,

-turning, turning, till i've had so much,
+turning and turning, until i've had so much,

-and now i'm finally ready to leave.
+and now i'm finally going to leave.

 finally.